-GKI Unveils New Resource to Support Innovation in Global DevelopmentAugust 31, 2017
+GKI Unveils New Resource to Support Innovation in Global DevelopmentSeptember 15, 2017

 Improving the Ability to Make Decisions that Advance Organizational Innovation

 Washington D.C., USA: New research from the Massachusetts Institute of Technology’s (MIT) Comprehensive Initiative on Technology Evaluation (CITE) reveals that the approach used by many organizations to assess and adopt innovation is subpar.
 Lacking are better processes to understand when and why innovation is needed and incorporate it into organizational and individual work.
 The Global Knowledge Initiative (GKI) collaborated with MIT on this research, examining the path to innovation adoption in the agricultural sector specifically, with case work in Tanzania.
 As a result of the research and GKI’s extensive experience training individuals, organizations, and networks, GKI has launched an Improved Innovation Decision Making (IIDM) Toolset.
-The IIDM Toolset is designed as a guide for organizations and individuals seeking to build the capacity of problem solvers to innovate and collaborate more effectively.
+The IIDM guide for practitioners is designed to aid organizations and individuals seeking to build the capacity of problem solvers to innovate and collaborate more effectively.

 “Farmers are often not consulted during the design process, they just receive it as a ready package regardless of their specific needs.
 Technology adoption amongst farmers isn’t low because farmers don’t understand technology, but because farmers haven’t been consulted in the design process and the technology might not meet their needs.
 These [IIDM processes] are helpful for an inclusive conversation on design.”

 GKI is eager to engage with any organizations that seek training resources for tackling deeply embedded, complex global challenges.GKI has extensive experience working in agriculture, education, healthcare and policy reform.
 If seeking training opportunities from GKI or a copy of the toolset, please contact Cait Goddard (firstname.lastname@example.org) for further information.